Delicious Québec City: A North American Taste of France

 French influence oozes throughout Québec City’s Upper and Lower Towns.
 These older areas have earned the distinction of being UNESCO World Heritage sites and are undeniably enchanting.
 Bewitched visitors meander along the cobblestone alleys past well-kept stone buildings that are homes, shops and restaurants.
 Those craving superb French onion soup that rivals any on either side of the Atlantic should try Le Lapin Sauté.

-If you enjoyed this story in our series, A Picture Is Worth 1,000 Characters™, you may also enjoy another one about Quebec City, the nearby Charlevoix area or any of our travel books with original photos and stories that are exactly 1,000 characters long.
+If you enjoyed this story in our series, you may also enjoy another one about Quebec City, the nearby Charlevoix area or any of our travel books with original photos and stories that are exactly 1,000 characters long.